Yandex Cloud

 • weight: Shard weight.

 By default, each shard is assigned a weight of 1.
-If you assign a higher weight to a shard, the data will be distributed among the shards according to their weights.
+If you assign a greater value to a single shard, the data will be distributed among the shards according to their weights.

 To calculate the shard priority for data distribution, the system adds up the weights of all shards and then divides each shard's weight by the total.
 For example, if one shard has a weight of 1 and another has a weight of 3, then the first shard's priority is 1/4 and the second shard's priority is 3/4.
 The higher the priority, the more data the shard will get.